AthiFukama12/research-document/es6/scope.md

 # Scope
-* Scope means available.A variable defined inside a scope is accessible only within that scope,but inaccessible outside.
+* Scope means available.
+A variable defined inside a scope is accessible only within that scope,but inaccessible outside.
-* In JavaScript,scopes are created by code blocks and functions.
+* In JavaScript, scopes are created by code blocks and functions.

 ## Three different types of scope